"Eye to eye" Humpback Whale (Megaptera novaeangliae), Papeete, Tahiti.

 2023-03_28_Misool_R Ampat_IDN-79

-Pulau Tenggol, Trengganu, W Malaysia.
+"World Within a Circle" Tenggol, Trengganu, W Malaysia.

 "Through the porthole of a fisheye lens, a solitary diver floats above a reef bursting with soft corals, sea fans and crinoids — an entire ocean universe contained in a single frame."